-Vocational training prject for urban slum youth, providing training in entry level jobs and placements after the training
+Vocational training project for youth in urban slum which provides training for the entry level jobs and aligns them to placements after the training.

 Indian youth in slums represent an ignored section as well as a lot of untapped potential.
 The youth in urban slums due to lack of higher education, employable skills, awareness and several other reasons do not have enough livelihood opportunities and as a result they are unemployed or under-employed with meager salaries.
 On the other hand, there is a huge demand of skilled manpower in the manufacturing and service sector.

-Udaan – a programme centric to the underprivileged youth aims to bridge this demand supply gap for the employment of the poor.
-Udaan was initiated as a continuation of Saath’s flagship programme Umeed which was run in partnership with the state government for imparting skill training and short term courses to the socio-economically vulnerable youth.
-The targeted beneficiaries of the programmes are youth in the age band of 18 – 35 who have not been able to complete their education due to social compulsions.
+This program aims to bridge the demand supply gap for the employment of the poor.
+Udaan was initiated as a continuation of Saath’s flagship program Umeed which was run in partnership with the state government for imparting skill training and short term courses to the socio-economically vulnerable youth.
+The targeted beneficiaries of the program are youth in the age band of 18 – 35 who have not been able to complete their education due to social compulsions.
 Through Udaan, Saath provides the youth vocational training in the areas of: computer education, personal care and beauty parlor services, retail management etc. and gets them placed in different sectors for employment.

 Saath’s Udaan doesn’t end just at imparting vocational skills.
 Udaan has trained placement personnel who are in touch with the target industries for the placement of youth trained under Udaan.
 Below are just a few numbers which bear the testimony of Udaan’s success in training and placing the underprivileged youth.er

-At present, Udaan centres are functional across Ahmedabad, Baroda and Nadiad
+At present, Udaan centres are functional across Ahmedabad, Vadodara, and Kachchh.

 Saath plans to take Udaan programme to other States of the Country reaching out to the vulnerable youth